In this section

 Learn more about the saliva control program at Children’s.

-If your child has difficulty with speech, feeding or swallowing, we will work with you to find a cause and develop a treatment plan.
+If your child has difficulty with feeding and swallowing, we will work with you to find a cause and develop a treatment plan.
 Tests may include speech, language, feeding and swallowing evaluations.
+Several tests include: